Upcoming Events

 The Big Read 2025: Walking Tour: Jewish Miami Beach – A Century of Community, Culture & Change

+This event is sold out.
+If you would like to be placed on a waitlist, contact Miriam Bussel Alonso at mbussela@mdc.edu.
+This two-hour tour is fully ADA-compliant.
+Please bring a water bottle, sunscreen, a hat, and comfortable walking shoes.
 Join us for an immersive, multisensory exploration of the historic Jewish presence in South Beach, tracing the rise, evolution, and enduring legacy of the Jewish community in Miami Beach over the past 100 years.
-Examined through the lens of how neighborhoods inform identity – inspired by Sandra Cisneros’ The House on Mango Street – this walking tour delves into how Miami’s Jewish communities helped shape the cultural and architectural fabric of South Beach and invites participants to...
+Examined through the lens of how...

 Broadway, Books & the Arts — One Night Only at Books & Books with FAN Miami